domdfcoding/pyupgrade-directories/doc-source/Source.rst

 Downloading source code
 *******************************

-``pyupgrade-directories`` source code resides on publicly accessible GitHub servers, and can be accessed from the following URL: https://github.com/domdfcoding/pyupgrade-directories"
+The ``pyupgrade-directories`` source code resides on publicly accessible GitHub servers, and can be accessed from the following URL: https://github.com/domdfcoding/pyupgrade-directories"

 If you have ``git`` installed, you can clone the repository with the following command: